clubedaentrega/log-sink-server/api.md

 	* message: optional string
 	An exact match for the log message
 	* messageRegex: optional regex
-	A regex to match against the log message (ignore if `message` is present)
+	A regex to match against the log message (ignored if `message` is present)
 	* commit: optional Buffer
 	An exact match for the log commit field